Apply step-by-step

 Transcripts should not be delivered by the student or sent to other addresses on campus.
 Doing so will prevent acceptance of the transcript as official.

-If this coursework was completed at a school outside of the United States, note that foreign language documents must be translated into English by the issuing institution, an authorized translator or a teacher of the language.
+For course work completed at a school outside of the United States: Foreign language documents must be translated into English by the issuing institution, an authorized translator or a teacher of the language.
 Any additional requirements will be posted to your Applicant Center, so be sure to check your application status regularly after you've applied.

 Additional requirements if you have earned fewer than 30 semester (45 quarter) hours (earned post high school graduation)